iZeaoGamer/Zector/latest.md

 - Changed the XP Prices in /converter so it's more useful, and less expensive.
 - Added Sub Categories to /shop
 - Shop Prices have been changed.
+- Sell Boosters 2.0.0 Update has arrived!
+- Added new time formatting; Finally works!
+- Fixed Temp Sell Boosters from becoming glitchy when put out of your inventory, or upon server restart.
+- Temp Sell Boosters now save properly, without resetting upon server restart.
+- Temp Sell Boosters will now count for all online players, not just for one person.
+- Sell Boosters Duration timers are now accurate.
+- Sell Boosters will always remain to work, even if the server restarts, or if you put it in a safe chest.
+- Sell Boosters in /converter will now start from 2, and above.
+This is because Sell Booster x1 is pointless, because x1 is by default, so this wouldn't of worked out properly, and would've been useless.
+- Fixed Sell Booster timers from becoming string timers, when it should've been numeric timers.
+- Added full time formatting.
+Yay!
+- Though the temp sell boosters may not currently work whilst offline, it will work whenever you join.
+There is no bypasses to this because it'd start counting whenever you join the server AKA play.
+So even if you don't log back in, you wouldn't be able to play it properly. ;P
+- Fixed typo between "TIme" and "Time" in /converter.
+- Remove sells for certain items from /shop.